-- √ Education 371.
+Education 371.
 Curriculum and Methods in the Secondary School: Spanish.
-3 hrs., 3 cr. - √ Education 373.
+3 hrs., 3 cr.

+Education 373.
 Curriculum and Methods in the Secondary School: Mathematics.
-3 hrs., 3 cr. - √ Education 375.
+3 hrs., 3 cr.

+Education 375.
 Curriculum and Methods in the Secondary School: Biology.
+3 hrs., 3 cr., Prereqs.
+Educ.
+283, Junior status and 12 credits in student's major discipline.

-3 hrs., 3 cr. - √ Education 377.
+Education 377.
 Curriculum and Methods in the Secondary School: Chemistry.
+3 hrs., 3 cr., Prereqs.
+Educ.
+283, Junior status and 12 credits in student's major discipline.

-3 hrs., 3 cr. - √ Education 381.
-Curriculum and Methods in the Secondary School: Earth Science - √ Education 418-459.
+Education 381.
+Curriculum and Methods in the Secondary School: Geology.
+3 hrs., 3 cr., Prereqs.
+Educ.
+283, Junior status and 12 credits in student's major discipline.

+Education 418-459.
 All student teaching courses include a weekly seminar.
-Two clock hours of the seminar are devoted to identification and reporting of suspected child abuse, and two clock hours of the seminar are devoted to training in school violence prevention and intervention. - √ Education 418.
+Two clock hours of the seminar are devoted to identification and reporting of suspected child abuse, and two clock hours of the seminar are devoted to training in school violence prevention and intervention.

+Education 418.
 Supervised Student Teaching, Health Education in Elementary School.Grades K-6.
 130 hrs., 4 cr.
-Prereq: Educ 330; GPA 2.75 or better; Corea: Educ 340.
+Prereq: Educ 330; GPA 2.75 or better; Coreq: Educ 340.